TropicSapling/triforce/README.md

 4. There are 3 stages of evaluation:
 	1. Patterns are "expanded"
 		- i.e. if we `let f = $x $y => ...` then `f` is expanded to `f $x $y`
-	2. Synonyms are "unwinded" (see "Synonyms and Shadows")
+	2. Synonyms are deconstructed (see "Synonyms and Shadows")
 	3. Function application is evaluated
 5. `frozen` and `frozenraw` prevents evaluation from going past stage 1.

 #### Equality
 1. 2 finally evaluated values are equal if they refer to the same named function and they have the same applied args.
 	- This means anonymous functions are incomparable
-	- A value is first finally evaluated when all synonyms have been "unwinded"
+	- A value is first finally evaluated when all synonyms have been deconstructed
 	- What it means for them to "refer" to the same function is that they are both partial applications of the exact same function
 	- See "Example code snippets" §5 for more info
 2. 2 placeholder-values are always equal.